-Effect of co-administered medicinal products on rosuvastatin
+Effect of co-administered medicinal products on Rosuvastatin

 Transporter protein inhibitors: Rosuvastatin is a substrate for certain transporter proteins including the hepatic uptake transporter OATP1B1 and efflux transporter BCRP.
-Concomitant administration of Crestor with medicinal products that are inhibitors of these transporter proteins may result in increased rosuvastatin plasma concentrations and an increased risk of myopathy (see Posology and method of administration, Special warnings and precautions and Interactions Table 1).
+Concomitant administration of Rosuvastatin with medicinal products that are inhibitors of these transporter proteins may result in increased Rosuvastatin plasma concentrations and an increased risk of myopathy (see sections 4.2, 4.4 and 4.5 Table 1).

-Ciclosporin: During concomitant treatment with Crestor and ciclosporin, rosuvastatin AUC values were on average 7 times higher than those observed in healthy volunteers (see Table 1) Crestor is contraindicated in patients receiving concomitant ciclosporin (see Contraindications).
+Ciclosporin: During concomitant treatment with Rosuvastatin and ciclosporin, Rosuvastatin AUC values were on average 7 times higher than those observed in healthy volunteers.
+Rosuvastatin is contraindicated in patients receiving concomitant ciclosporin (see section 4.3).
 Concomitant administration did not affect plasma concentrations of ciclosporin.

-Protease inhibitors: Although the exact mechanism of interaction is unknown, concomitant protease inhibitor use may strongly increase rosuvastatin exposure (see Table 1).
-For instance, in a pharmacokinetic study, co-administration of 10 mg rosuvastatin and a combination product of two protease inhibitors (300 mg atazanavir / 100 mg ritonavir) in healthy volunteers was associated with an approximately three-fold and seven-fold increase in rosuvastatin AUC and C{max} respectively.
-The concomitant use of Crestor and some protease inhibitor combinations may be considered after careful consideration of Crestor dose adjustments based on the expected increase in rosuvastatin exposure (see Posology and method of administration, Special warnings and precautions and Interactions Table 1).
+Protease inhibitors: Although the exact mechanism of interaction is unknown, concomitant protease inhibitor use may strongly increase Rosuvastatin exposure.
+For instance, in a pharmacokinetic study, co-administration of 10 mg Rosuvastatin and a combination product of two protease inhibitors (300 mg Atazanavir / 100 mg ritonavir) in healthy volunteers was associated with an approximately three-fold and seven-fold increase in Rosuvastatin AUC and C{max} respectively.
+The concomitant use of Rosuvastatin and some protease inhibitor combinations may be considered after careful consideration of Rosuvastatin dose adjustments based on the expected increase in Rosuvastatin exposure (see sections 4.2, 4.4 and 4.5 Table 1).

-Gemfibrozil and other lipid-lowering products: Concomitant use of Crestor and gemfibrozil resulted in a 2-fold increase in rosuvastatin C{max} and AUC (see Special warnings and precautions for use).
+Gemfibrozil and other lipid-lowering products: Concomitant use of Rosuvastatin and Gemfibrozil resulted in a 2-fold increase in Rosuvastatin C ${max}$ and AUC (see section 4.4).

-Based on data from specific interaction studies no pharmacokinetic relevant interaction with fenofibrate is expected, however a pharmacodynamic interaction may occur.
-Gemfibrozil, fenofibrate, other fibrates and lipid lowering doses (> or equal to 1 g/day) of niacin (nicotinic acid) increase the risk of myopathy when given concomitantly with HMG-CoA reductase inhibitors, probably because they can produce myopathy when given alone.
-The 40 mg dose is contraindicated with concomitant use of a fibrate (see Contraindications and Special warnings and precautions for use).
+Based on data from specific interaction studies no pharmacokinetic relevant interaction with fen fibrate is expected, however a Pharmacodynamic interaction may occur.
+Gemfibrozil, fen fibrate, other fibrates and lipid lowering doses (> or equal to 1g/day) of niacin (nicotinic acid) increase the risk of myopathy when given concomitantly with HMG-CoA reductase inhibitors, probably because they can produce myopathy when given alone.
+The 40 mg dose is contraindicated with concomitant use of a fibrate.
 These patients should also start with the 5 mg dose.

-Ezetimibe: Concomitant use of 10 mg Crestor and 10 mg ezetimibe resulted in a 1.2 fold increase in AUC of rosuvastatin in hypercholesterolaemic subjects (Table 1).
-A pharmacodynamic interaction, in terms of adverse effects, between Crestor and ezetimibe cannot be ruled out (see Special warnings and precautions for use).
+Ezetimibe: Concomitant use of 10 mg Rosuvastatin and 10 mg ezetimibe resulted in a 1.2 fold increase in AUC of Rosuvastatin in hypercholesterolemia subjects.
+A Pharmacodynamic interaction, in terms of adverse effects, between Rosuvastatin and ezetimibe cannot be ruled out (see section 4.4).

-Antacid: The simultaneous dosing of Crestor with an antacid suspension containing aluminium and magnesium hydroxide resulted in a decrease in rosuvastatin plasma concentration of approximately 50%.
-This effect was mitigated when the antacid was dosed 2 hours after Crestor.
+Antacid: The simultaneous dosing of Rosuvastatin with an antacid suspension containing aluminium and magnesium hydroxide resulted in a decrease in Rosuvastatin plasma concentration of approximately 50%.
+This effect was mitigated when the antacid was dosed 2 hours after Rosuvastatin.
 The clinical relevance of this interaction has not been studied.

-Erythromycin: Concomitant use of Crestor and erythromycin resulted in a 20% decrease in AUC and a 30% decrease in C{max} of rosuvastatin.
+Erythromycin: Concomitant use of Rosuvastatin and erythromycin resulted in a 20% decrease in AUC and a 30% decrease in C{max} of Rosuvastatin.
 This interaction may be caused by the increase in gut motility caused by erythromycin.